LippyCruz/Unity-Game-Jam-2022/GitHub GameOff Game Jam 2022/Assets/Conventions.md

-<< Conventions & Styleguide >>
+**Conventions & Style Guides**

 1. Preface
-    - This style guide is designed to keep the code written by different developers as similar as possible and avoid confusion.
+    This style guide is designed to keep the code written by different developers as similar as possible and avoid confusion.
+Version: 3
 2. Classes
     1. Signatures
         - Every class should be prefaced with a /// `<author>` comment, which contains your name.